Seiya Suzuki Player Props: Cubs vs. Nationals

 Seiya Suzuki At The Plate

-- Suzuki has two doubles, a triple, a home run and seven walks while hitting .258.
+- Suzuki has two doubles, a triple, a home run and nine walks while hitting .262.

+- Suzuki enters this game on a four-game hitting streak.
+During his last outings, he's hitting .211.

+- Suzuki has reached base via a hit in 13 games this season (of 17 played), and had multiple hits in three of those games.

-- He has scored in eight of 16 games so far this season.
+- He has scored a run in eight of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.